cwrichardson/flurdymail/README.md

 ## Parameters

-Almost all configuration that is set in the Flurdy documentation defaults to that setting, and you should read the docs.
+Almost all configuration that is described in the Flurdy documentation defaults to that setting, and you should read the docs.
 However, there are several configuration parameters which need to be set to use these templates which are not covered by Ivar or Jon.
 Those parameters are discussed here.

 ### General Parameters